 - Take one egg roll wrapper off and place it on the cutting board with the corner facing down, towards you.

 - Put 1/4 cup of filling near the top corner of the egg roll wrapper and fold the top corner down over it.

-- Roll it down, foling the left and right corners in as you go.
+- Roll it down, folding the left and right corners in as you go.
 Stop when only the bottom corner is left.

 - Dip your fingers in the water and wet the bottom corner of the wrapper.
 Then roll the egg roll over it.

-- Put the completed egg roll on a tray and make the rest.
+- Put the completed egg roll on a baking sheet and make the rest.

 - Once all the filling is gone preheat the air fryer to 400 F for 3 minutes.

 - While it preheats spray the egg rolls with oil or cooking spray so they brown nicely.